zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/dls-bulk-label/dls-bulk-label.md

     d.
 Add a description

     e.
 Include the following rule.
-Replace the information in '<>' with your own values.
+Replace the information in '<>' with your own value.

       ```
       <copy>ALL {datalabelingdataset.compartment.id='<compartment OCID>'}</copy>